jeffcai/reader-digest/prompt_history.md

 - prompts:
   - continue working on reader digest, to fix the bug - failed to delete any digest, caused by 403 error when calling backend API

+- git log: finish logto sign-in supporting Google
+- prompts:
+  - continue working on reader digest, to support logto sign-in supporting Google, which should require config logto to enable Google, advise it
+  - Added Google in the social sign-in config of logto console already, once Google login successful check if current code works with Google social login, e.g., create a new account if no account found and redirect user to admin dashboard

 ### template for git log and prompts